clintjedwards/gofer/README.md

 without any additional flags allows easy auth-less development.
 You can read more about how to deploy Gofer in a production environment [here](https://clintjedwards.com/gofer/ref/server_configuration/index.html)

+This is really helpful for users and developers alike since it allows easy access to a runnable server to test pipelines against.

 ### You'll need to install the following first:

 To run Gofer dev mode: